 Below is an example of a CAE Statement of Result form that you receive via email

-In order to get 210 score for an aspect, you need to get at least 92% of points in it, not 100%!
+To get a 210 score for an aspect, you need to get at least 92% of points in it, not 100%.

 Engexam.info CAE practice tests calculate your score and grade, try them out!

 You can check your CAE test results online.
-The results are posted one month after all four sections are completed.
-You will also get them via the e-mail you put in your exam registration form.
+You can see the results one month after the exam.
+The Cambridge officials send them to you via the e-mail you put in your exam registration form.
 You get your physical certificate in about two months after completing all parts of your test.

 Well done.